systems-cs-pub-ro/so/README.md

 We recommend not to run directly the instance of the script available in the clone directory because, through an update, it can be the subject to modifications.

+In case you already have the l3-so-assignments private repo on GitLab and you just want to create a new local clone (and not to update the current one) then run the script with --clone parameter:

+    bash so-create-repo.sh --clone

 Limitations
 -----------
 The script has support for: